TZstatsADS/Spring2021-Project2-group5/output/README.md

-# Project 2: Shiny App Development
+# Project 2: Shiny App Development - 4New Yorkers Covid Survival Manual

 ### Output folder

-The output directory contains analysis output, processed datasets, logs, or other processed things.
+The output directory contains all clean and processed datasets for this project.